-I’ve been meditating on the goodness of God toward me in Christ Jesus, His infinite love and patience, and the well-spring of His grace that transcends my ability to merit an ounce—even if given 10,000 lives to try.
+I’ve been meditating on the goodness of God toward me in Christ Jesus, His infinite love and patience, and the well-spring of His grace that transcends my ability to merit an ounce of it—even if given 10,000 lives to try.
 As a result, I was reading in one of my favorite theologies, Lectures in Systematic Theology by Henry Thiessen.
 Here are some bits and pieces that I found edifying:

 In the larger sense of the term, the goodness of God includes all the qualities that answer to the conception of an ideal personage; that is, it includes such qualities as God’s holiness, righteousness, and truth, as well as his love, benevolence, mercy, and grace.
 It is probably in this broad sense that Jesus said to the young ruler, “Why do you call Me good?
 No one is good except God alone” (Mark 10:18).
 In the narrower sense, however, the term is limited to the last four qualities named.